 Jul 7, 2021

-The RAND Center to Advance Racial Equity Policy aims to develop and apply approaches and solutions that build racial equity-based systems and policies for the future.
+The RAND Center to Advance Racial Equity Policy aims to develop and apply approaches and solutions that build racial equity in systems and policies for the future.

-While focused on racial equity, center activities will emphasize the intersection of race with other factors such as ethnicity, age, economic status, gender and gender identity, geography, health status and disability, and sexual orientation.
+While focused on racial equity, center activities emphasize the intersection of race with other factors such as ethnicity, age, economic status, gender and gender identity, geography, health status and disability, religious background, and sexual orientation.

 There are many definitions of equity, but for the purposes of ease, we use the commonly-used definition that equity means the fair and just access to opportunity.